 Project Areas: Beef, Sheep, Small Animal (Rabbits, Cavies, Poultry), Horticulture, Goats,Dog, Static Projects (Cooking, Sewing, Photography)

-Meets the 4th Thursday of the month at the Willakenzie Grange at 6:30 pm
+Meets one day a month at the Willakenzie Grange

 3055 Willakenzie Rd, Eugene